Taekyukim02/Taekyukim02.github.io/_posts/2021-08-06-advice-for-high-school-students.md

 ---
 I originally planned to write about general advice for high school students, but my first point on avoiding wasted time turned into a whole blog.
 I plan to write about the other points in a later blog post.
 I hope that someone else will find my advice worthwhile and can learn from my experiences.

-Some acknowledgements: this blog post wouldn't exist without the unending support of my lovely girlfriend and the reassuring words she gave during a particularly difficult time during college applications; I credit almost all the ideas in the second section to her.
+Some acknowledgements: this blog post wouldn't exist without the support of my past partner and the reassuring words they gave during my college applications; many of the ideas in the second section are credited to them.
 I'd also like to thank my high school economics teacher for teaching me about opportunity cost in such a hilarious and relatable way.

 ## Wasted Time